mendersoftware/mender-docs/03.Devices/03.Debian-family/docs.md

 ## Mender integration

-The procedure to be followed to integrate Mender is the same as for to create a Mender Artifact for Debian family OSes.
+The process of integrating Mender into your setup is the same as creating a Mender Artifact for Debian family OSes.
 Refer to [Debian family Artifact creation](../../artifacts/debian-family) for step by step instructions.